NaveenDanj/pear-v2/README.md

 ## Introduction

 This language is written by me using python.
 This Language is using intrepreter.
 All components (Lexer , Parser , Runtime) is written by me.
 In this language i have tried to reduce the complexity of the code and tried to implement the syntax similar to the psuedo code so its easier to build a code by just looking at the algorithm.
 Currently supporting String , int , float , boolean data types.
-Still in the experimental stage
+Still in the experimental stage.

 ## Installation
 Installing Pear to your windows operating system is fairly easy.